Date: 2025-07-22

 I went on a Financial Crisis tour that took us through Wall Street and Broad Street.
 It was really cool to see the NYSE (New York Stock Exchange) and other buildings that played important roles in American history.

-After the tour an Austrian and I chatting and we ended up getting dinner from street food vendors.
+After the tour an Austrian and I were chatting and we ended up getting dinner from street food vendors.
 We talked about life in Austria compared to the US with things like industry, cultural norms and politics.
-Apparently, Austria also had a pretty large anti Covid vaccine movement.
+Apparently, Austria also had a pretty large anti-Covid vaccine movement.

 On my way to JFK, I walked through Coney Island and over the Brooklyn Bridge.
-I cam across this cool looking guy at one point.
+I came across this cool looking guy at one point.

 This list of events is not exhaustive but I'm ending it here because of limited time.
 I want to spend more of my time exploring and enjoying each place I go to :)